Flight Delay Rights

-Delayed flights cause major problems for travellers all over the world.
-Nearly 25 percent of flights from the UK were delayed by 15 minutes or more in 2018.
-For frequent travellers, or those who are counting on a connecting flight, delays become even more of a hassle.
-That’s why the EU signed European Regulation EC 261/04 into law.
-It was intended to create a system of accessible compensation for flight delays or cancellations, and it continues to keep airlines honest.
+Delayed flights cause significant problems for travelers worldwide.
+In 2018, nearly 25 percent of flights from the UK were delayed by 15 minutes or more.
+For frequent travelers or those relying on connecting flights, delays can be even more frustrating.
+That’s why the EU introduced European Regulation EC 261/04.
+It was designed to create an accessible system for compensation in cases of flight delays or cancellations, helping to hold airlines accountable.

 What Rights Do I Have When My Flight Is Delayed?